|Year of production||1981-1991|

 10 - Sport

 In 1991 the civilian version "Sport" was placed on the market.
-This model was equiped more comfortable and was focused on the sport skipper.
+This model was equipped more comfortable and was focused on the sport skipper.
+The exterior distinguishing feature is the one-piece side cabin window.

 From the start of production Volvo Penta TAMD60B were installed.
 The engines were specified for continuous operation and made 185 hp instead of the 225 hp of the sports boat variant.
 Depending on the customer's request but also the sport boat variants were installed.
 From 1988, 20 ships were delivered to Japan, which were equipped with TAMD61A and 296 hp.